Creating Autumn Ambiance

-This article by contributor, Sarah Heron, was originally published in Somerset Holidays & Celebrations Volume 9
+This article by Sarah Heron was originally published in Somerset Holidays & Celebrations Volume 9.

 I am a Floridian who absolutely adores autumn; the glorious colors in the trees, a nip in the air while trick-or-treating, a crackling fire when we gather for Thanksgiving, and mornings spent sipping mulled cider while frost crunches under my feet.
 My vision of autumn might seem idealized and far too whimsical, but that’s because it exists mostly in my imagination.
 As a Floridian, I often trade moody fall days for the perk of planting an early spring garden and spending long summers at the beach, but when I’m still using the AC in November, all I want is to re-create the charms of the elusive fall season.

 Every year I resolve to bring autumn to life inside my home with handcrafted decorations.
 We make paper chains, hang wreaths, and decorate with gourds, hay, bats, and scarecrows, but my favorites are always the pumpkins.
 To me, pumpkins are the ubiquitous sign of autumn.
 I love them in all shapes, sizes, colors, and construction, with a bent toward vintage style, of course.